MickWest/sitrec/README.md

 These are LLA (Latitude, Longitude, Altitude in meters) positions.
 Note some sitches have the position specified as EUS local coordinates.
 LLA is preferred as the EUS coordinate system can change if you do things like adjust the resolution of the terrain.

+Some legacy sitches specify the camera position in EUS coordinates (i.e. local x,y,z being East, Up, and South).
+This is not recommended, as it can change if you adjust the terrain resolution.

 To get the camera position, just move it to where you want and then copy-and-paste the LLA lines from the debugger console output.

-To adjust the views, you can add a view rectangle specifier for each one.
+To adjust the "views" (the on-screen rectangles that show something like a 3D view of the world, a video, an image, a graph, etc), you can add a view rectangle specifier for each one.
 For example:
 ```javascript
 lookView: { left: 0.75, top: 0.35, width: -0.75, height: 0.65,},
 videoView: { left: 0.5, top: 0.35, width: -0.75, height: 0.65,},